-EXCEPTION: If an incumbent who is eligible for re-election fails to file a Declaration of Candidacy by August 8, 2014, the filing period is extended to August 13, 2014, 5:00 p.m. for all qualified persons other than the incumbent.
-However if the incumbent's failure to file nomination documents is because he/she has already served the maximum number of terms permitted by the California Constitution for that office, there shall be no extension of the period for filing the nomination documents.
+EXCEPTION: If an incumbent who is eligible for re-election fails to file a Declaration of Candidacy by August 12, 2016, the filing period is extended to August 17, 2016, 5:00 p.m. for all qualified persons other than the incumbent.